verilator/verilator/docs/guide/extensions.rst

    prints 5 digits per the C standard (this is unspecified in Verilog, but was incorporated into the 1800-2009).

+.. option:: $timeprecision

+   Returns the timeprecision of the model as an integer.
+This extension is experimental and may be removed without deprecation.

+.. option:: $timeunit

+   Returns the timeunit of the current module as an integer.
+This extension is experimental and may be removed without deprecation.

 .. option:: `coverage_block_off

    Specifies the entire begin/end block should be ignored for coverage